sathvikande/fpga-flow-automation/README.md

-FPGA Design Flow Automation using Python & TCL
+FPGA Design Flow Automation using Python & TCL Overview

-📌 Overview

 This project demonstrates automation of the complete FPGA design flow in Vivado using Python and TCL scripting.

 Instead of manually running simulation, synthesis, and implementation through the GUI, this framework executes the entire flow in batch mode using a single Python script.

-🚀 Features

-Automated project creation
+The automation performs:

-Simulation execution
+Simulation

 Waveform generation